Port Augusta West

 Employment conditions in Port Augusta West face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Employment opportunities locally appear limited based on Census working population vs resident population data.
-Between May 2024 and April 2025, labour force increased by 4.3%, while employment decreased by 0.7%, leading to a rise in unemployment rate of 4.6 percentage points.
-In contrast, Rest of SA saw employment growth of 0.3% and labour force growth of 2.3%.
-National employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Port Augusta West's employment mix suggests local employment should increase by 6.3% over five years and 13.2% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Limited local employment opportunities are indicated by the working population vs resident population count.
+Over a 12-month period ending in September 2025, labour force increased by 4.4% while employment decreased by 0.6%, leading to an unemployment rate rise of 4.5 percentage points.
+In contrast, Rest of SA had employment growth of 0.3% and labour force growth of 2.3%, with a 1.9 percentage point rise in unemployment rate.
+National employment forecasts from Jobs and Skills Australia (May-25) project national employment growth at 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Port Augusta West's employment mix suggests local employment should increase by 6.3% over five years and 13.2% over ten years.

 Frequently Asked Questions - Employment